Szanki/book-search-app/README.md

 ## Project Status

 This project is currently in development.
-Functionality to remove books from favorite is in progress.
 Some styles and responsive design need to be fixed.
+In the future site will allow users:
+ * Voting for favorite books
+ * Read an add comments on the blog (Monthly ranking)
+ * Not logged in user will get a chance for adding a book to "cart", after log in books will beautomatically added to favorite list
+ * Add comments to specific book

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.

+In .env.EXAMPLE you need to pass you're own API key from console.developers.google for: google OAuth 2.0: KEY_FOR_GOOGLE_AUTH, google API key: API_GOOGLE_KEY then remove .EXAMPLE and save

 To Run client: